swfiua/gotu/docs/apersonalview.rst

 * theories of galactic formation
 * Hubble constant tension

-Given the numerous issues, it is very much asking if there is an alternative theory, one that does not require these adjustments?
+Given the numerous issues, it is very much worth asking if there is an alternative theory, one that does not require these adjustments?

 It so happens that there is such a theory, for this we first need to